anujsahani01/PyLoomer/CodeParrot/README.md

-This folder contains all information regardign CodeParrot
+This folder contains all information regarding CodeParrot